Evolution of primates: Evolution of color vision

-Some of the primates' vertebrate ancestors were tetrachromats, but their nocturnal mammalian ancestors lost two of their four cones during the mesozoic.
+Some of the primates' vertebrate ancestors were tetrachromats, but their nocturnal mammalian ancestors lost two of their four cones during the Mesozoic.
 Most modern primates, however, have evolved to be trichromats.
-All old world monkeys and apes are trichromats, but new world monkeys are polymorphic trichromats, meaning that males and homozygous females are dichromats while heterozygous females are trichromats (with the exceptions of howler monkeys and night monkeys, who have more and less robust color vision respectively).
+All Old World monkeys and apes are trichromats, but New World monkeys are polymorphic trichromats, meaning that males and homozygous females are dichromat while heterozygous females are trichromats (with the exceptions of howler monkeys and night monkeys, which have more and less robust color vision respectively).

 There are four prevailing theories as to what the evolutionary pressure was for primates to develop trichromatic vision.
-The Fruit Theory suggests that it was easier for trichromatic primates to find ripe fruit against a green background.
-While there is data supporting the Fruit Theory, there is some dispute about whether or not trichromacy was more advantageous for determining how ripe fruit was up close or spotting fruit from afar.
-The Young Leaf hypothesis suggests that primates with more advanced color vision could better spot younger and more nutritious leaves during fruit shortages, while there are also theories that suggest more advanced color vision was better for recognizing changes in skin tone, allowing primates to better determine the blood oxygen saturation of others.
-Still other theories suppose that primates' color vision evolved alongside their sense of smell, though research has shown no direct correlation between concentration of olfactory receptors and acquisition of color vision.
+The fruit theory suggests that it was easier for trichromatic primates to find ripe fruit against a green background.
+While there is data supporting the fruit theory, there is some dispute about whether or not trichromacy was more advantageous for determining how ripe fruit was up close or spotting fruit from afar.
+The young leaf hypothesis suggests that primates with more advanced color vision could better spot younger and more nutritious leaves during fruit shortages.
+Another theory suggests that more advanced color vision was better for recognizing changes in skin tone, allowing primates to better determine the blood oxygen saturation of others.
+The fourth theory postulates that primates' color vision evolved alongside their sense of smell, though research has shown no direct correlation between concentration of olfactory receptors and acquisition of color vision.